stormchaserroleplaying/stormchaserRPG/Talents/Druid/Warden/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** 5th Level Spells and Empowered Allies
 The aura from your Spirits of the Wild provides extra protection to those creatures that you summon.
-Any fey or beast that ends its turn within the aura recovers stamina equal to 3 + your spellcasting modifier.
+Any fey or beast that ends its turn within the aura recovers stamina equal to 3 + your spellcasting ability modifier.

 ### Protect the Keeper